FIFA gives expanded World Cup go-ahead

 FIFA found an ally just before the council meeting in Jose Mourinho, one of the world's most successful managers, currently at English Premier League club Manchester United, who said he was "totally in favor."

-The Portuguese said though there would be 16 more matches in the competition, by virtue of more teams being involved, the fact that no additional demands would be placed on players was a key factor in his support.
+The Portuguese said though there would be 16 more matches in the competition, by virtue of more nations being involved, the fact that no additional demands would be placed on players was a key factor in his support.

-Teams who reached the semifinals in 2026 would still play seven matches, like those who made the final four in 2014.
+Teams who reached the semifinals in 2026 would still play seven matches, like those who made the last four in 2014.

 Mourinho, who has won titles in Portugal, England, Spain and Italy, told FIFA's website: "The expansion means that the World Cup will be even more of an incredible social event.
 More countries, more investment in different countries in infrastructure, in youth football."

 Germany voiced its opposition shortly before the vote, its soccer federation chief Reinhard Grindel saying expansion could dilute the quality of football and overburden players.
+And Europe's top clubs agree.

+The European Club Association (ECA) which represents them, released a statement shortly after the decision was made public questioning the need to deviate from the current "perfect" formula.

+It called the move a political decision and said it was curious as to the urgency with which it was made given the changes won't come into effect for nine years.